Suryodayam: Soundtrack

-The film score and the soundtrack were composed by Gnani.
-The soundtrack, released in 1999, features 4 tracks with lyrics written by Kovi Kannan.
+The soundtrack was composed by Gnani, with lyrics written by Kovi Kannan.

-Release
+Release and reception

+Suryodayam was released on 7 October 1999.
 A reviewer from Lollu Express gave the film a negative review, stating the plot seemed like "a mixture of five movies".
-The film received a mixed review from a critic from Tamilcinema.com.
+D. S. Ramanujam of The Hindu appreciated the stunt sequences and cinematography, but felt the screenplay lacked "cogency" and also criticised the comedy subplot.

 In October 1999, the film was dubbed and released in Telugu as Desam Kosam by producer Maddi Narayana under the Sri Krishnarjuna Films banner.